sverrirab/envirou/README.md

 # envirou - Manage your shell environment variables

-Simple utility to manage your shell `env`.
+Simple utility to view and manage your shell `env`.

+Everyone that works with complex infrastructure from the command line has gathered dozens and sometimes hundreds of files that manipulate your command line environment.
+Classical examples are PATH's to tools/SDK versions, external service endpoints for your PROD and DEV environments etc etc.

+There are two basic problems with this: firstly you are having to memorize a bunch of script names and secondly you are never 100% which environment is active at any point and in which shell window.

+Tools such as zsh (oh-my-zsh) and shell prompt configuration but those are fragile and complicated to set up and add clutter to your terminal session window.

+The name Envirou is inspired by Spirou the comic book character.
+The alias `ev` is both short for *Envirou* and `env`.

-# Features
+## Features

 * Fully customizable env variable groups (aws, java).
 * Quickly switch between profiles (test vs dev).
+* Hide "useless" environment variables (SHLVL, LSCOLORS).
+* Quickly diff changes in your environment and create new profiles.
+* Prevent passwords to be revealed accidentally.
 * Color code important ones.
-* Quickly diff changes in your environment.
-* Prevent passwords to be revealed accidentally.
-* Hide "useless" environment variables (SHLVL, LSCOLORS).
+* Works on Mac OS X and Linux, bash and zsh.

-# Quickstart
+## Quickstart

 ```bash
 $ git clone https://github.com/sverrirab/envirou.git